gear-foundation/whitepaper-gear.exe/docs/technical/economic.md

 ### Executor Rewards

-When a program executes, the consumed portion of its Executable Balance is locked in the Router Contract.
-These funds are later distributed to Executors, incentivizing them to process computations and maintain the network’s reliability.
+When a program executes, the consumed portion of its Executable Balance is deducted and recorded in the Router Contract.
+These funds are later distributed to Executors and proportionally shared with stakers who delegated collateral, incentivizing reliable computation and maintaining network security.

 ### Transparency and Tracking

 Developers and users can query the current Executable Balance of a program via RPC calls using the program’s state hash.
-Mirror Contracts on Ethereum expose this state hash, allowing anyone to verify a program’s resource usage.
+Mirror Contracts publish the program’s state commitment, which can be queried to verify balances and execution costs».

 ## Economic Patterns